thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 and to get feedback within minutes whether a change broke the application or not.

-Lot’s of teams like to redefine Continuous Integration by saying: "*We have our Jenkins running against all of our branches*".
+Lot’s of teams like to redefine Continuous Integration by saying: "*We have our [fill in your preferred centralised build tool] running against all of our branches*".

 Having an automated build running against all of our branches is actually a really, really good thing.
 But it is not Continuous Integration.
 We are not integrating.
+But, it is still a lie.
 The only feedback we get is whether the code that exists inside our isolated branch still compiles and whether we have not introduced any regressions against the tests that exist inside that isolated branch.
 We do not get any feedback on whether our changes integrate well with the changes that live on all the other existing parallel branches.
+Even when all tests pass on the branch, they may fail when merging back into mainline.
+It is also slow as we have to execute tests twice.
+The real authoritative feedback only happens at merge time, once the feature is finished.
+Everything else is a guess.

 From this moment on **CI stands for [Continuous Isolation](https://continuousisolation.com)** and not any more for Continuous Integration.
 We are not integrating outside changes and the rest of the team do not know how our changes integrate with their work.